-Welcome to my 2020 Workshops page where you can see the most up to date availability of my planned workshops for the year.
+Welcome to my Workshops page where you can see the most up to date availability of my planned workshops for the year.
 If you want to make a firm booking I strongly advise you to look at my terms and conditions as they form the basis of our contract together.
 Click here to see them.
 For more information about each workshop there are individual pages on the site which go into greater detail.
 Please contact me using the button below if you need any further information beyond that provided on my site pages.
 If you want to talk about 1:1, wildlife guiding and post-production workshops which are available all year at a time and date to suit you it's the same button.
 Alternatively you can always call me on +447810862599, or email me firstname.lastname@example.org.

-More than anything I want your time with me to be a break away from whatever you have going on in your day to day life.
-We all have ' stuff - it's the unwelcome but inevitable fallout from the hectic pace that is modern living.
+More than anything I want your time with me to be a break away from whatever you have going on in your life.
+We all have ' stuff - it's the unwelcome, inevitable fallout from the hectic pace that is modern living.
 But trust me, most of it can and will wait for a few hours as you take time out for yourself and breathe in the fresh air and immerse yourself in everything being outdoors has to offer.
 My workshops are a mix of mindfulness, exploring your creativity and photography tuition.
-If that sounds a bit 'ethereal' to you as all you really want to do is take photographs I hear you, but I promise you your photography will improve the moment you start to concentrate on being in the moment and feeling at one with whatever it is you like to photograph.
+If that sounds a bit 'ethereal' to you as all you really want to do is take photographs I hear you, but I promise you your photography will improve the minute you start to concentrate on being in the moment and feeling at one with whatever it is you like to photograph.